The Unbelievable

 - The song proclaims safety for personal truth, political truth, and metaphysical truth simultaneously

-- "I'll walk beside you, right through your fear" — solidarity without hierarchy, the tenderness anchor
+"I'll walk beside you, right through your fear"

 "All gasping for some breathable air, is that unbelievable?"